Wurundjeri: Country

-In anthropologist Norman Tindale's estimation – and his data, drawing on anthropologist R. H. Mathews's data which has been challenged – Wurundjeri lands extend over approximately 12500 km2.
+In anthropologist Norman Tindale's estimation – and his data, drawing on anthropologist R. H. Mathews's data which has been challenged – Wurundjeri Country (biik) extended over approximately 12500 km2.
 These took in the areas of the Yarra and Saltwater rivers around Melbourne, and ran north as far as Mount Disappointment, northwest to Macedon, Woodend, and Lancefield.
 Their eastern borders went as far as Mount Baw Baw and Healesville.
 Their southern confines approached Mordialloc, Warragul, and Moe.

 In June 2021, the boundaries between the land of two of the traditional owner groups in greater Melbourne, the Wurundjeri and Boonwurrung (Bunurong), were agreed between the two groups, after being drawn up by the Victorian Aboriginal Heritage Council.
 The new borderline runs across the city from west to east, with the CBD, Richmond and Hawthorn included in Wurundjeri land, and Albert Park, St Kilda and Caulfield on Boonwurrung land.
-It was agreed that Mount Cottrell, the site of a massacre in 1836 with at least 10 Wathaurong victims, would be jointly managed above the 160 m line.
+It was agreed that Mount Cottrell would be jointly managed above the 160 m line.
 The two Registered Aboriginal Parties representing the two groups were the Bunurong Land Council Aboriginal Corporation and the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.
 However, these borders are still in dispute among several prominent figures and Wurundjeri territory has been claimed to spread much further west and south.

+Cosmology and beliefs

+The idea, widely attested in indigenous traditions, that a skyworld, in many ways a replica of the earth, is inhabited both by the creator spirit(s) who shaped the land, and also by the souls of the dead.
+For the Wurundjeri this sky realm was known as Tharangalk-bek, namely 'gumtree/manna gum country' It is here that Bunjil, usually called mami-ngata (Our Father), dwells.
+It was Bunjil who created the landscape of earth (beek-narreen).
+He fashioned men from clay, while his brother, the bat Pallina, secured wives for them by fishing them out of the water.

+Among the Kulin tribes Bunjil, aside from representing the eagle-hawk, is also identified as Altair.
+(Note: This is the Kulin identification, though it has been suggested that the creator figure, as widespread elsewhere in Victoria, was Fomalhaut.)
+He is imagined as the celestial headman (ngurungaeta) of the tribe, who after his earthly life, went to dwell in the other land, which, like the Ngamat, is accessible to souls (murup) (Note: The murup is both the soul of the living and the ghost of the dead, and may leave the body during sleep (yamun), the moment of departure being signalled by snoring (yamun-urra).
+This moment was favoured by wurundjeri medicine men, according to a belief, for extracting fat from a sleeping victim (burrung).